gregfoletta/articles.foletta.org/content/post/2020-05-09-snakes-and-ladders.markdown

 )
 ```

-# The Game
+# Playing the Game

 We have a data structure that represents the board, now we need an algorithm that represents the game.

 The `snl_game()` function takes a vector defining a board, and a finish type, and runs through a single player game until the game is complete, returning the number of rolls it took to finish the game.

-A game can be finished in one of two ways: with an exact roll that takes you to off the board, or with any roll.
-For example: you're on spot 98 on a 100 spot board.
-With an 'exact' game type, you would need to roll a 3 to take you to 101 to win.
-If you rolled [4,5,6], you wouldn't move your piece.
-With an 'over' game type, you can roll [3,4,5,6] to win.
+The finish type specfies one of the two different ways a game can be finished.
+My son and I play an 'over' finish type, where any dice roll that takes you over the board length results in a win.

+The other finish is the 'exact' type, where you need to land exactly on the board length + 1 to win.
+If you go over, you remain in your current place.

 ```r